Anasss/java21docCards/index.md

 ## 🤝 Contributing

 We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to:
+Check out our [contributing guide](https://github.com/Anasss/java21docCards/blob/main/CONTRIBUTING.md) for details on how to:

 - Add new flashcards
 - Improve existing content